1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 All Contents © 2020The Kiplinger Washington Editors

 If you have a refund check coming your way, consider using it to bolster your personal balance sheet.
-The average refund has been around $3,000 for the past two years (most people receive their refund within three weeks of filing their returns).
+The average refund is usually around $3,000, and most people receive the money within three weeks of filing their returns.
 That's a nice chunk of change.
 Here are 13 good things you could do with the money.

 Using your refund to pay off a balance with an 18% interest rate is like earning 18% on your investments -- an incredibly valuable use of the money.
-And if you pay off your balances, you can afford to close some cards that are now charging high fees.
-For more information, see Close a Credit-Card Account to Avoid Fees.
+See Best Ways to Pay Off Every Type of Loan for strategies to help you set decide which debts to tackle first.

 Use the extra cash to buy shares in a mutual fund or stock you’ve been considering -- but may feel is too risky for your IRA or not available in your 401(k) plan.
-Consider one of our 25 favorite no-load funds for your portfolio.
+Consider one of our 25 Best Mutual Funds for Low Fees for your portfolio.
 Before you settle on individual stocks, consult our Stock Watch columns.

 Liability Insurance.
 Cover your legal expenses if someone is hurt in your home or by your car.
 It generally costs just $200 to $400 to buy a personal umbrella policy that provides $1 million in coverage over the limits of your auto- and homeowners-insurance policies.
 See How to Add a Personal Liability Umbrella Policy for more information.